 Considering having another child?
 Pregnancy spacing can affect more than how close your children are in age.
 It can also have an impact on your health and your baby's health.
 Find out what you need to know about family planning and timing pregnancies.

 Why is family planning important?

 Whether you're thinking about getting pregnant for the first time or you already have children, it's important to think about family planning and your reproductive goals.
-Knowing whether you do or don't want to have children in the next few years can help you and your partner choose appropriate contraception — such as birth control pills, contraceptive injections or implants, or an intrauterine device (IUD).
-Family planning can also help you determine when you might begin preconception planning, which is sometimes recommended up to a year in advance of getting pregnant.
+Knowing whether you do or don't want to have children in the next few years can help you and your partner prepare for conception or choose appropriate contraception.

 What are the risks of spacing pregnancies too close together?

 Limited research suggests that a pregnancy within 12 months of giving birth is associated with an increased risk of: